MagnusOestlund/timetracker/README.md

 ---

 **TimeTracker Pro** - Professional time tracking made simple.
-Track your productivity, analyze your work patterns, and take control of your time management with this powerful, privacy-focused desktop application.
+Track your productivity, analyze your work patterns, and take control of your time management with this powerful, privacy-focused desktop application featuring a modern, intuitive interface.

 *Built with ❤️ using Python and Tkinter*